 Religious Education

-• Provide RE for all pupils in line with legal requirements.
+RE at Marton Manor will be provided in line with the legal requirements.

-• Enable pupils to acquire knowledge and understanding of Christianity and other principal religions in the UK.
+• Acquire and develop knowledge and understanding of Christianity and the other principal religions represented in the United Kingdom;

-• Develop understanding of the influence of religious and non-religious worldviews on individuals, communities, and cultures.
+• Develop an understanding of the influence of religious and non-religious worldviews, values and traditions on individuals, communities, societies and cultures, locally, nationally and globally;

 Privacy Policy